robvanderleek/capture-website-api/README.md

 See https://github.com/sindresorhus/capture-website for a full list of options.

-# Configuration
+## Use plain Puppeteer

+Sometimes the `capture-website` library has problems capturing sites.
+You can try to capture these sites with plain Puppeteer by supplying the query parameter `plainPuppeteer=true`

+## Environment variables

-This API looks two environment variables:
+This app looks at two environment variables:

 * `SHOW_RESULTS`: if `true` the latest capture result can be viewed in the browser by browsing the base url (e.g.: https://capture-website-api.herokuapp.com/)
 * `SECRET`: when set all capture requests need to contain a query parameter `secret` whose value matches the value of this environment variable